top of page

 All The Food

-A new year means a brand-new set of ATF Insider giveaways - and we’re starting 2026 as we mean to go on.
-If you're an Insider , you’re automatically entered into our monthly draws, with nine brilliant prizes handpicked by us, from some of the best restaurants, hotels and food businesses around.
-January’s draw will take place on Sunday 18th January , with the winners announced on social media and contacted directly by email.
-If you’re not an Insider yet, you can join before
+Just think how much better your (hopefully long) St Patrick's weekend will be if we drop into your inbox with one of these brilliant prizes this Wednesday .
+If you're already an Insider , you’re automatically entered into our monthly draws , with nine prizes handpicked by us, from some of the best restaurants, hotels, food and drink businesses around.
+March’s draw happens on Wednesday 18th , with the winners announced on social media and contacted directly by email.
+If you’re

 All The Food